 Here Are 3 Solutions after Accidentally Marking Drive C Active

 Several months ago, one of my friends told me that his Windows operating system cannot boot after he accidentally marked drive C active, and I finally helped him fix the issue after a series of researches.
 Several days ago, when I was browsing a famous Windows related forum, the same question was found, and till now it hasn't been resolved.
-Therefore, I plan to write this post, hoping it useful and helpful for users who are troubled by this by the same issue.
+Therefore, I plan to write this post, hoping it useful and helpful for users who are troubled by the same issue.

 My post contains 3 parts, including which partition should be set active, why this partition should be set active, and how to set the correct partition active.
 Next, let's see these parts one by one.